Muthappan

-The shrine where Muthappan is worshipped is called Madappura.The Parassinikadavu Madappura is the most important.
+A shrine where Muthappan Is worshipped is known as a Madappura.

+The Parassinikadavu Madappura is the most important temple to the deity.

-Practices in Muthappan temples are quite distinct from those in other Hindu temples of Kerala.The rituals are related to Shakteyam where Panja-ma-kara are offered, sometimes including madyam (in this case,Toddy) and mamsam (generally flesh, in this case - fish).
-The main liturgy is a ritual enactment of Muthappan, performed daily at the Parassinikadavu temple.
-Most temples in Kerala do not allow non-Hindus to enter; Muthappan temples are said to be much more liberal in this regard.
+Practices in Muthappan temples are quite distinct from those in other Hindu temples of Kerala.The rituals are related to Shakteyam where Panja-ma-kara are offered, sometimes including madyam (in this case,Toddy) and mamsam (generally flesh, in this case fish).
+Muthappan is worshipped in the form of Theyyam and is not represented through a traditional prathishta (consecrated idol).
+As such, Madappuras, the shrines dedicated to Muthappan, do not contain idol forms or structures such as the kodimaram (temple flagstaff), which are commonly found in conventional Hindu temples.